ori-drs/director_anymal_b_simple/README.md

 # Introduction

 This package contains a minimal user interface for operating the ANYmal robot.
-It configures the core [Director UI](https://github.com/ori-drs/director) to be specific to ANYmal e.g. giving commands and receiving signals from the robot.
+It builds upon and configures the core [Director UI](https://github.com/ori-drs/director) to be specific to ANYmal e.g. giving commands to the robot and drawing sensor signals from the robot.

 ![director](director_overview.png)

-Director is a flexible, configurable robot interface configured using Python, without needing to recompile which enables rapid integration.
+Director is a flexible, configurable robot user interface which is configured using Python.
+Development can be done without needing to recompile, which enables rapid integration.

 # Cloning and Building